FIWARE/tutorials.Step-by-Step/docs/media-streams.md

 ### Backend - Adding a built-in Filter to a Media Pipeline

-The main difference compared to the previous example, is that we are going to add a **filter** to alter the video output prior to sending it to the web-page.
+The main difference compared to the previous example, is that we are going to add a **filter** to alter the video output prior to sending it to the web page.
 The `kms-filters` module is loaded by default as part of the **Kurento Media Server** - it contains the following built-in [filters](https://doc-kurento.readthedocs.io/en/latest/features/kurento_api.html#filters):